-In 2016, the New York State Department of Health (NYSDOH) offered a "Get Smart Guarantee" poster for healthcare providers to pledge to only prescribe antibiotics when they are of antibiotic treatment in adults with acute bronchitis (which usually does not require antibiotics).
+In 2016, the New York State Department of Health (NYSDOH) offered a "Get Smart Guarantee" poster for healthcare providers to pledge to only prescribe antibiotics when they are

+Utah Department of Health: Using Data to Identify Best and Worst Performing Clinics of antibiotic treatment in adults with acute bronchitis (which usually does not require antibiotics).
 Utah used its All Payer Claims Database, which combines eligibility, medical claims, pharmacy claims, and provider files each month, to compile 2013-2014 data.